lastres0rt/problem-solution-response/README.md

 1. Type in words to each of the three sections. ⌨️
 2. Observe if you're within the correct word range for each section -- You don't want too many or too few words in each. ⚖️
-3. 🔜 (Coming soon) If any of the words, phrases, or sentences are highlighted, correct them -- some sentences wil have to be shortened or split into multiple sentences due to their length, or adverbs might need to be removed, or other similar errors.
+3. 🔜 (Coming soon) If any of the words, phrases, or sentences are highlighted, correct them!
+Some sentences wil have to be shortened or split into multiple sentences due to their length, or adverbs might need to be removed, or other similar errors.

 ## Recent Updates
 ### Updated February 10, 2017